sylabs/examples/graphics/rendering/blender/README.md

 #### What you need:
  - Singularity, which you can download and install from [here](https://github.com/sylabs/singularity).
  - A text editor, like: `micro`, `vim` or `nano`.
- - A blender image, like [these](https://www.blender.org/download/demo-files/).
+ - A Blender scene file from the [demo files](https://www.blender.org/download/demo-files/).

 <br>